-The week of Sept 24 has been scheduled for the CYC visit week (Building 381 on Valley Drive).
+The week of Feb 25 (Tue to Fri) and the following week of Mar 4 (Mon to Tue) have been scheduled for the CYC visit week (Building 381 on Valley Drive).
 You will call the number 301-405-3168 to sign up a time slot for your visit.
 The observation time will be available between 9am to 11:00am.
 Your visit will take about a half hour.
 Please follow any instructions provided by the center staff during your visit.
 After the visit, you are required to submit a short report in the following week on what you have observed in the center.
 It is important that you integrate our class lectures and discussion into your report.
 The report will be 3 pages in hard copy (typed, double-spaced, 1-inch margin on each side, 12-font size, no extra space between paragraphs).
 Please use a cover page or write at the right or left upper corner on the first page your name, course number and instructor's name.
 Due date please see the outline.